 Rats are well known to spread disease, damage property and contaminate food and animal feed.
 If they are able to gain entry into your home or business, they can introduce other unwelcome parasites like fleas, lice and ticks.

-Acting at the first sign of a suspected problem can help to drastically reduce the length of time needed to effectively control an infestation.
-Rats are able to breed quickly and a small problem has the potential to develop into a serious issue if left unmanaged.
+Acting at the first sign (e.g. rat droppings) of a suspected problem can help to drastically reduce the length of time needed to effectively control a rat infestation.
+These rodents are able to breed quickly and a small problem has the potential to develop into a serious issue if left unmanaged.